soundio/soundstage/README.md

 Object Model for audio objects and connections.
 In turn, the GOM controls the Web Audio API.

+## Dependencies

+Soundio is in development.
+It currently has several dependencies that are separate repos:

+- Collection
+- observe
+- audio-object
+- MIDI (optional)

 ## soundio

 ### soundio.create(data)